Sealflux/Tilt/README.md

 A motion-controlled keychain game console.
 Built around the Seeed XIAO ESP32C3 with an SSD1306 OLED and MPU6050 accelerometer.
 Planning to make a ball tilt game probably

 ## Features
+- Its a game console with an accelerometer in it!
+- Play cool game or design one yourself!
+- Put it on your backpack as its supposed to be a keychain thingabob
+- Rechargeable Battery!
 ## Hardware
 - Seeed Xiao ESP32-C3
 - SSD1306 128x64 OLED (I2C)